rich-context-competition/rich-context-book-2019/12-dataset-mention-extraction-using-bilstmcrf-syracuse/main.md

 hyper-parameters, and training parameters.
 A schematic view of the model is in Fig \[fig:NetworkArchitecture\] and the components are as follows:

-1. Input Layer: input the sequence of tokens to the network;
+1. Character embedding layer: treat a token as a sequence of characters and encode the characters by using a bidirectional LSTM to get a vector representation.

-2. Embedding layer: mapping each token into fixed sized vector representation based on fasttext (200-dimensional vectors,
+2. Word embedding layer: mapping each token into fixed sized vector representation by using a pre-trained word vector.
-    @pennington2014glove)

-3. One BiLSTM layer: make use of Bidirectional LSTM network to capture the high level representation of the whole token sequence input (200 dimensions per direction, totally 400 output units)
+3. One BiLSTM layer: make use of Bidirectional LSTM network to capture the high level representation of the whole token sequence input.

 4. Dense layer: project the output of the previous layer to a low dimensional vector representation of the the distribution of labels.